MAGS-GH/Devasc_Skills_MAGSMercanec/README.md

 > Task verification => proof of the quality of the result

-Can be found in [Task-10 Results](https://github.com/MAGS-GH/Devasc_Skills_MAGSMercantec/tree/main/Devasc_Skills/Task-10-FILTERING-DNAC-RESPONSE-DATA/Video)
+There is a video and screenshots in [Task-10 Results](/Devasc_Skills/Task-10-FILTERING-DNAC-RESPONSE-DATA/Video/)